I-4-2-1.Overview of Preparing the Certified Administrative Record

 Last Update: 6/26/23 (Transmittal I-4-93)

-A court records assistant (CRA) receives a new court case that is ready to work, the CRA will prepare the certified administrative record (CAR).
+When a court records assistant (CRA) receives a new court case that is ready to work, the CRA will prepare the certified administrative record (CAR).
 See Hearings, Appeals and Litigation Law (HALLEX) manual I-4-1-12 C.

 When assigned a new court case, the CRA will:

 Determine case priority and verify the completeness of the record (see HALLEX I-4-2-5);

 Identify the type of certification needed (HALLEX I-4-2-30); and

-When preparing a CAR, if the CRA discovers additional evidence either in the file or in newly associated correspondence that the Appeals Council (AC) has not yet considered, the case must be assigned to an analyst to review the record in light of the additional evidence and determine the appropriate action (see HALLEX I-4-1-15 D).
+When preparing a CAR, if the CRA discovers additional evidence either in the claim(s) file or in newly associated correspondence that the Appeals Council has not yet considered, the case must be assigned to an analyst to review the record in light of the additional evidence and determine the appropriate action (see HALLEX I-4-1-15 D).
 Additionally, if the claimant is obtaining judicial review of a case in which the AC issued a dismissal order, the case must also be assigned to a CCPRB analyst to review whether the dismissal was appropriate and defensible.